ScreakyG/camagru/README.md

 Camagru is a instagram like web app that allow users to take live pictures with their webcam, tweak them then post them.
 </br>
-⚠️ This project is at early stages, i am focusing on creating a good account management first.
+⚠️ This project is at early stages, im working on image edition.

 ## TODO:
-Handle profile changements in user settings and make endpoitn.
+- Make the image editor fully working.

 ## Preview
 <div align="center">